alangunning/doc-ai-analysis-starter/README.md

     G --> M
 ```

-For CLI usage and adding prompts, see the [scripts and prompts guide](https://alangunning.github.io/doc-ai-analysis-starter/docs/scripts-and-prompts).
+For CLI usage and adding prompts, see `docs/content/scripts-and-prompts.md`.

 ## License